JeremyDownes/Minesweeper/README.md

 * UI options.
 Colors, square styles... something creative
 * Square boxes.
 The squares should be square despite the screen / game dimensions.
   I can think of a couple ways of implementing this but maybe someone else wants a challenge
-* Zero value reveal.
-Clicking once on a zero value square should reveal all adjacent zero value squares.
+* Zero value reveal. -- DONE
-  Again I have an idea of how to do it and if no one else jumps on it I may revisit it.
 * Plant flag.
 Remember from the Windows 98 game?
 I'd like to see a drag and drop JS implementation in React.
 * Set default difficulty or game dimensions.